christymanthara/offlineChat/README.md

-We analyze the nvidia Nemotron-70b in this repo
+We analyze the nvidia Minitron-4B-Base in this repo

+# running streamlit
+streamlit run .\guiStreamlit.py